 The guinea hen was served with spinach in a red wine sauce with sesame.
 For this dish, the spinach was prepared two ways – pureed and pan-seared.

 Since the restaurant didn’t want to waste any precious parts of the guinea hen, we were the lucky recipients of a bonus course featuring ravioli with guinea hen gravy.

 The first dessert course was a passion fruit mousse served in the shell with a hard sugar glaze on top and sorbet on the side – another example of local ingredients prepared with French precision rivaling the best pâtisseries in Paris.
 We can attest that this dessert tasted as good as it looked.

 We couldn’t resist the second dessert course.
 With chocolate nibs inside and both foam and cream on the side, the dessert was both interesting and delicious.
 Thankfully, Kondo was joking when he apologized for serving us burnt omelets.
 There was nothing burnt tasting about this dessert.

 If two desserts weren’t enough, we ended the epic meal with glazed strawberries and coffee.

-If we could, we would bow back now in appreciation for our terrific meal at Florilege Tokyo.
+If we could, we would bow back now in appreciation for our terrific meal at Florilège Tokyo.

 Florilege is located at 2-5-4 Jingumae | B1, Shibuya150-0001, Préfecture de Tokyo